kalbir/personal-awesome-list/README.md

 - [How to be strategic](https://medium.com/@joulee/how-to-be-strategic-f6630a44f86b) &mdash; really good article, very practical.

-- [The power of ten playbook](https://dcgross.com/the-power-of-ten-playbook/) &mdash; this is brilliant.
+- [The power of ten playbook](https://dcgross.com/the-power-of-ten-playbook/) &mdash; this is great.
 The way I want to build a new product.

 ## People